Movatterモバイル変換

 Upon arrival in Canada, Geoffrey Hinton was appointed at theCanadian Institute for Advanced Research (CIFAR) in 1987 as a Fellow in CIFAR's first research program, Artificial Intelligence, Robotics & Society.[44]
 In 2004, Hinton and collaborators successfully proposed the launch of a new program at CIFAR, "Neural Computation and Adaptive Perception"[45] (NCAP), which today is named "Learning in Machines & Brains".
 Hinton would go on to lead NCAP for ten years.[46]
 Among the members of the program areYoshua Bengio andYann LeCun, with whom Hinton would go on to win theACM A.M.
 Turing Award in 2018.[47]
 All three Turing winners continue to be members of the CIFAR Learning in Machines & Brains program.[48]

 In May 2023, Hinton publicly announced his resignation from Google.
-He explained his decision by saying that he wanted to "freely speak out about the risks of A.I." and added that a part of him now regrets his life's work.[9][30]
+He explained his decision, saying he wanted to "freely speak out about the risks of A.I." and added that part of him now regrets his life's work.[9][30]

 Notable former PhD students andpostdoctoral researchers from his group includePeter Dayan,[53] Sam Roweis,[53]Max Welling,[53]Richard Zemel,[40][1]Brendan Frey,[2]Radford M. Neal,[3]Yee Whye Teh,[4]Ruslan Salakhutdinov,[5]Ilya Sutskever,[6]Yann LeCun,[54]Alex Graves,[53]Zoubin Ghahramani,[53] andPeter Fitzhugh Brown.[55]